wgc-hackathon/covid/README.md

 ### Predefined projects

 Although we encourage you to develop your own novel methods that researchers may not have thought of, we have outlined some [projects in GitHub issues](https://github.com/wgc-hackathon/covid/issues) that we think might be useful for the community.
-They are flagged to show if they require programming experience, documentation, code review, or "flat-file" data analysis for example in excel.
+They are flagged to show if they require programming experience or not.
 Feel free to contribute to those projects if you don't want to do your own.

 ### Biology background